-CNY 6.35 = US\$1.00 as at January 1, 2022.
+CNY 6.90 = US\$1.00 as at January 1, 2023.

 Yes.
-China formally launched a Solvency II type regime in May 2013 and have fully implemented it since 2016, which includes a three-pillar structure.
-One of the three pillars is the requirement of capital quantification, which obliges an insurer to identify and quantify categories of risks (such as insurance risks, market risks, credit risks, etc.) and support such risks with a comparable amount of capital.
-Categories of risks are open to expansion - for example, reputation risk was added in 2014.
-The regime keeps developing - CBIRC promulgated the 2021 amended Solvency Measures on Insurance Companies effective from March 1, 2021, which has been long awaited by the market, and officially announced the completion of a phase II update on the Solvency II type regime by promulgating updated solvency rules on 30 December 2021 to be applied to insurers.
+China's Solvency II type regime has been fully implemented since 2016, which includes a three-pillar structure.
+One of the three pillars is the requirement of capital quantification, which obliges an insurer to identify and quantify categories of risks (such as insurance risks, market risks, credit risks, reputation risks, etc.) and support such risks with a comparable amount of capital.
+The regime keeps developing - CBIRC officially implemented a phase II update on the Solvency II type regime from late 2017.
+The amended Solvency Measures on Insurance Companies was implemented by CBIRC effective from March 1, 2021, which has been long awaited by the market.
+Also, on December 30, 2021, CBIRC officially issued the Solvency Regulatory Rules II, which signalled a successful completion of the phase II update.

 Yes.
-A group requires two or more insurance companies approved by CBIRC and then constitutes all member companies.
-The new regulations supervising insurance group companies took effect from 24 November 2021, which would apply to the establishment of domestic and foreign invested insurance group companies equally.
+A group requires two or more controlled insurance companies approved by CBIRC and which constitutes all member companies.
+CBIRC implemented new regulations supervising insurance group companies on November 24, 2021, which applies equally to locally funded and foreign invested insurance group companies.